U.S. Tariff Policy FAQ

 3. Exemption Policy for "Reciprocal Tariffs"

-For U.S. Individual Customer Orders: JLCPCB will ship goods using DDP (Delivered Duty Paid) terms.
+For U.S. Individual Customer Orders: JLC will ship goods using DDP (Delivered Duty Paid) terms.

-For U.S. Company Customer Orders: JLCPCB encourages DDP terms but also supports CPT (Carriage Paid To) terms.
+For U.S. Company Customer Orders: JLC encourages DDP terms but also supports CPT (Carriage Paid To) terms.

 Important Notes: